-She has worked at the Prime Minister of Canada's office, at the Canadian Human Rights Commission
+She has worked at the Prime Minister of Canada's office, at the Canadian Human Rights Commission and as a professor of Communications and Human Rights at Algonquin College.

 As a Black woman living in Canada, she is constantly reminded that she could be an outsider.
 Having always been intrigued by the experiences of other marginalized groups, Bernadeth has always been drawn towards their narratives, recognizing that their similarities and differences brought them together as they strive to construct or deconstruct their cultural identity.